 And of course, let’s not forget crisp, sweet and delicious.

 Makes sense that they’re named after the Chinese symbol for royalty!

-While these apples are fantastic to eat raw, when roasted in this recipe, the notes of pineapple are not lost, and are divine combined with the other flavors they’ll soak up.
+While Green Dragon apples are fantastic to eat raw, when roasted in this Hazelnut Honey Roasted Apple recipe, the notes of pineapple are not lost, and are divine combined with the other flavors they’ll soak up.
 The apples also hold their shape and will have a super smooth texture.

 This is not a sponsored post.
 Melissa’s Produce sent me Green Dragon Apples for recipe testing, and all opinions are my own. 🙂

 - 1/3 cup honey

 - 3 medium-sized apples I used Green Dragon

 - Preheat the oven to 375 F, and place the hazelnuts in a single layer on a baking sheet.
 When the oven is preheated, roast them until they are very aromatic and the skins are cracking, about 6 minutes.
 Let them cool for at least 10 minutes, and then they can be rubbed together in your hands, or in a dish towel, and the skins should flake away.
 (Some tiny bits of skin will remain, and that's okay.)
 Roughly chop the nuts and set them aside.
 Do not turn off the oven!

 - In a small mixing bowl, combine the honey with the melted butter, Frangelico, and vanilla.

 - Pour about 1/4 of the honey mixture into a baking dish -- one that's just big enough to comfortably hold 6 apple halves, without touching.
 The honey mixture should coat the bottom nicely.